unrealarena/unrealarena.github.io/_posts/2015-06-24-first-release.md

 ---
 title: First Release
+description: Now the time has come to put together all pieces and pack the first release!
+image: /images/campgrounds_0.1.1.jpg
 ---

 During last months we have worked hard first to set up what is needed for the